tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LP-03-Ins_ML_Trading.md

 Briefly discuss the following before proceeding to the coding solution:

-* Now that the pre-trained Random Forest model has been saved, re-deploying the model to make predictions becomes very straightforward--all that needs to be done is to feed in the x test data and compare against the y test data (actual results).
+* Now that the pre-trained Random Forest model has been saved, re-deploying the model to make predictions becomes very straightforward--all that needs to be done is to feed in the x test data (trading signal data) and compare against the y test data (actual daily return results).

 * Deploying an already trained model saves time and effort, offloading the need for developers to have to prepare the data, split the data (train and test datasets), and fit the model before finally being able to use the model to make predictions.